-Example 6: Job card jpmb\forecast.job
+Example 6: Job card jpmb_forecast.ecf

 In production, ecFlow preprocesses ecFlow scripts to generate job cards that are submitted to LSF.
-On the Cray XC40 system, production paths are set by loading the prod\envir module (Example 7).
-On the IBM system, they are exported individually within the job card (for production Phase 2 jobs, NWROOT=/nwprod2, COMROOT=/com2, GESROOT=/nwges2, and PCOMROOT=/pcom2).
+On WCOSS, production paths are set by loading the prod_envir module (Example 7).
 To read or write files from a development space, point the variables in your job card to the appropriate location(s).